About Yangtze River: The turbid water impresses with its yellow-brown color

 middle stretch of the Yangtze River.
 The slope installations of water

-level gauge boards and the signs for the 175 m were placed at many
+level gauge boards and the signs for the 175 m were

 river sections and indicated the final water level reached by the Three